carpentries-incubator/python-testing/07-integration.md

 Sometimes, especially in probabilistic or stochastic codes, the precise behavior of an integration test cannot be determined beforehand.
 That is OK.
 In these situations it is acceptable for integration tests to verify average or aggregate behavior rather than exact values.
-Sometimes you can mitigate nondeterminism by saving seed values to a random number generator, but this is not always going to be possible.
+Sometimes you can mitigate non-determinism by saving seed values to a random number generator, but this is not always going to be possible.
 It is better to have an imperfect integration test than no integration test at all.